Rue Rangoli, a project to combine the fight against exclusion with sustainable development!

 It is this humanist vision that Rue Rangoli wishes to make loud and clear in order to combine the struggle against exclusion with sustainable development.

 How?
 Rue Rangoli distributes chic solidarity and ecological products that tell beautiful stories and sublimated by craftsmen, true artists from disadvantaged backgrounds.

-Through an online store: www.rue-rangoli.com and ephemeral shops
+We sell our products through an online store: www.rue-rangoli.com and ephemeral shops.

 Why did you choose the HEC Incubator?

-For its excellence, its programs for women social impact entrepreneurs, its operational expertise.
+For its excellence, its programs for women social impact entrepreneurs and its operational expertise.

 What can the HEC Incubator bring you?

-Boost the project and help me move on to a higher stage.
-Synergies with other projects supported by the incubator.
-Visibility to allow me to expand my customer base and network, change scales and make the project viable.
-Achieve my goal of becoming a leader in this market in France.
+It can boost the project and help me move on to a higher stage.
+It will bring me synergies with other projects supported by the incubator and visibility to allow me to expand my customer base and network, change scales and make the project viable.
+It can help me achieve my goal of becoming a leader in this market in France.